Kendal Pinder: College career

 On 29 April 1975, Pinder signed to play college basketball for the East Tennessee State Buccaneers.
+He averaged 13.5 points and 7.2 rebounds per game during the 1975–76 season.
+Pinder was dismissed from the team in 1976 for "violating university regulations."

-He played one season with the team and then departed because he was not happy with the coach.
-Pinder chose to transfer to Miami Dade College because he would have been required to sit out a year if he joined another four-year school.
+Pinder decided to transfer to Miami Dade College because he would have been required to sit out a year if he joined another four-year school.
 He averaged 18.6 points and 12 rebounds per game during the 1976–77 season at Miami Dade.

 On April 29, 1977, Pinder signed to join the NC State Wolfpack.
 He averaged 11.2 points per game from 1977 to 1979.

 Professional career

 Pinder was selected in the fifth round of the 1979 NBA draft by the Atlanta Hawks.

 For the 1979–80 season, Pinder played in Israel for Hapoel Jerusalem.
 He was the Israeli Premier League's top scorer, with a total of 586 points scored.

 Between 1980 and 1983, Pinder performed with the Harlem Globetrotters.

 For the 1984–85 season, Pinder played in Finland for Turun NMKY.
 His 32.8 points per game was second in the Korisliiga, while his 14.8 rebounds per game led the league.

 Pinder followed his Turun head coach, Paul Coughter, to the Sydney Supersonics of the Australian National Basketball League (NBL) in 1985.
 He was named to the All-NBL Team and led the league in scoring during his first season.

 In 1987, Pinder joined the Perth Wildcats.
 He was named the Wildcats' Club MVP in 1989 and helped the Wildcats win back-to-back NBL championships in 1990 and 1991.
 His final season with the Wildcats came in 1992.
 He was named in the Wildcats' 30th Anniversary All-Star Team.

-In 1995, Pinder had a five-game stint with the Illawarra Hawks, which marked his final NBL season.
+After spending three years in prison for sexual convictions, Pinder was signed by the Illawarra Hawks in 1995.
+The signing was made by his former Wildcats teammate and then-Hawks head coach, Alan Black, who defended the decision despite Pinder's criminal history.
+He played five games for the Hawks during the 1995 season.
+On 18 May 1995, Pinder's contract was terminated by the Hawks after he was charged with sexual assault.